areggalstyan/reforging/README.md

 #### fireAbility: object

-Forms multiple circles in the direction where the player is facing, each further from the player, and with bigger radius.
-If any entity hits the particle, then that entity will be set on fire.
+Sets entities on fire in the player's facing direction according to the specified function.

 ##### price: object